adamgligor/adamgligor.github.io/_posts/2019-20-22-book-free-will.md

 Recordings from the cortex showed that the activity of merely 256 neurons was sufficient to predict with 80 percent accuracy a person’s decision to move 700 milliseconds before he became aware of it.

-edit ..

-Some moments before you are aware of what you will do next—a time in which you subjectively appear to have complete freedom to behave however you please—your brain has already determined what you will do.
-You then become conscious of this “decision” and believe that you are in the process of making it.

 The intention to do one thing and not another does not originate in consciousness rather, it appears in consciousness, as does any thought or impulse that might oppose it.

-ADD: How would you feel if log machine?
+Some moments before you are aware of what you will do next your brain has already determined what you will do.
+You then become conscious of this decision and believe that you are in the process of making it.

+Imagine a future brain imaging device that can detect and interpret all the activity in the brain.
+The machine produces a log of the mental events, alongside video of your associated behavior.
+How would you feel to discover that the logged events predate your "conscious" decisions.